norswap/autumn/doc/dev-guide.md

 # Developer Guide

-This document explains how the whimsy framwork source code is structure.
+This document explains how the Whimsy framwork source code is structure.

 The repository has the following top-level directories: